 The technology enables a deep, seamless, automated integration between public transport and ride-hailing or taxi services.
 It plans your customer’s journey, using public transit in the city centres with high congestion levels and a ride-hail or taxi outside the gridlocked areas.

 This 50% decrease in average order value (AOV) can bring as much as 3 x higher ride frequency, leading to a 15+% increase in average revenue per user (ARPU).

 And although the taxi or ride-hail trip is shorter, it enables ride-hailing and taxi operators to enhance their vehicle utilisation due to lower amount of deadheading trips.

-The driver doesn’t need to go back to the city center with an empty car and then work their way through the congestion out of the center.
-They will have their next customer in the congestion-free areas outside the center and will be able to make more rides, also utilising their time better.
+The driver doesn’t need to go back to the city centre with an empty car and then work their way through the congestion out of the centre.
+They will have their next customer in the congestion-free areas outside the centre and will be able to make more rides, also utilising their time better.